-VII.
+VIII.
 Engagement Activities

-Hospitals can earn up to two points by performing a combination of engagement activities during the program year (the calendar year after the performance year).
+Hospitals can earn up to two points by performing a combination of engagement activities during the program year (engagement activities in calendar year 2026 count towards program year 2026).
 These points are intended to increase engagement with other hospitals and the MVC Coordinating Center.
-Hospitals may select their own combination of activities but must include at least one activity from each of the attendance and participation categories to earn any points.
-The activities available to earn attendance and participation points will be offered in 2024 and 2025.
+See Table 7 for an example of MVC engagement point offerings.
+Hospitals may select their own combination of activities, and the activities available will be offered in 2026 and 2027.
 The MVC Coordinating Center reserves the right to make changes to eligible activities and their point values in the future but will communicate all P4P-eligible engagement activities prior to and during both program years.